 You get just one cart in the Blank Cartridge kit, but you can add on three further blank cartridges for £24.95.

-In MY kit, I received the VERTX device / battery, a pre-filled cartridge with V2 Red (tobacco), the user manual and the charging cable.
-For the record, the charging cable IS labelled.
+In MY kit, I received the VERTX device/battery, a pre-filled cartridge with V2 Red (tobacco), the user manual and the charging cable.
+The charging cable IS labelled.
 (Little grievance of mine.)

 Vapour2 VERTX Review

-I’m going to start with a few things I *didn’t* like, if that’s okay?
+I’m going to start with a few things I *didn’t* like.
 I PERSONALLY feel that the pre-filled cartridges are pointless.
 I wouldn’t bother with them.
-This is why:
+Here’s why:

 Moving on …